luciamartinf/BigData/README.md

 The models included in this repository, serve to predict whether a patient has pneumonia or not from an X-ray image of their lungs.
 The data used to train, validate and test these models can be downloaded in https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia.

 First, we performed an Exploratory Anlysis of the Data that can be found in the `Data_exploration.ipynb` notebook.
 Then, we proceed to generate different deep learning models based on convolutional neural network.
+A Convolutional Neural Network, also known as CNN or ConvNet, is a class of neural networks that specializes in processing data that has a grid-like topology, such as an image.
 The following steps were involved in the convolutional neural network model building:

-- Initialising the model
+1. Initialising the model

-- Defining by adding layers
+2. Defining by adding layers

-- Compiling the model
+3. Compiling the model (not necessary for the ResNet50 Model)

-- Fitting (training) the model
+4. Fitting (training) the model

-- Evaluate the model with the test dataset
+5. Evaluate the model with the test dataset

 ## 1. LeNet5 with BigDL

 Code inspired by https://github.com/intel-analytics/BigDL/blob/main/python/dllib/examples/lenet/lenet.py

-## 2. CovNet
+## 2. Generic CovNet

-A Convolutional Neural Network, also known as CNN or ConvNet, is a class of neural networks that specializes in processing data that has a grid-like topology, such as an image.
-A digital image is a binary representation of visual data.
-It contains a series of pixels arranged in a grid-like fashion that contains pixel values to denote how bright and what color each pixel should be.

 Code inspired by https://www.kaggle.com/code/karnikakapoor/pneumonia-diagnosis-convnet-model

-## 3. Resnet50
+## 3. ResNet50

 ResNet-50 is a convolutional neural network that is 50 layers deep.